UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 </choice>

 **True or False**
-*Unlike with `Ridge` regression, coefficients are not interpretable with logistic Regression.*
+*Unlike with `Ridge` regression, coefficients are not interpretable with logistic regression.*

 <choice id="2">
 <opt text="True">

-Coefficients actual explain how how model got to a certain prediction and much it contribute to a classification.
+Coefficients explain how a model got to a certain prediction and how much it contributes to a classification.

 </opt>